 1. Unaccounted Thermal Losses

-Hypothesis 1: The device functions as a converter of ambient energy rather than a “free energy generator”
+Hypothesis 1: The device functions as a controlled nonlinear converter rather than a “free energy generator”

 This hypothesis suggests that part or all of the observed effect may be due to measurement inaccuracies, instrumentation drift, or imperfect calibration.
-However, this is considered less likely, as independent measurement techniques (electrical and calorimetric) were employed during testing, significantly reducing the probability of coinciding artifacts across all methods simultaneously.6.
-Conclusions
+However, this is considered less likely, as independent measurement techniques (electrical and calorimetric) were employed during testing, reducing the probability of coinciding artifacts across all methods simultaneously.

 1. Physical Validity

-The VENDOR generator technology is ready for scaling — from lab-scale prototypes delivering several kilowatts to industrial-scale systems exceeding tens of kilowatts — while preserving its core physical principles, tolerances, and controllability.Conclusion:
+The VENDOR generator architecture is presented as scalable—from lab-scale prototypes delivering several kilowatts to industrial-scale systems exceeding tens of kilowatts—provided that the same physical regime constraints, tolerances, and control conditions are maintained.

 - Leonenko, M. V., Grigorenko, E. E., Zelenyi, L. M., & Fu, H. (2025).
 Electrostatic Solitary Waves in the Central Plasma Sheet of the Earth’s Magnetotail.
 JETP Letters, 122(1), 12–21.